 Although Gen X employees have a strong sense of entrepreneurship, they desire to follow their goals and appreciate balancing work and leisure time.

-Generation X are less committed to their employers than their baby boomer parents since they experienced hard economic times in the 1980s.
+Generation X is less committed to their employers than their baby boomer parents since they experienced hard economic times in the 1980s.

 As mentioned, when it comes to technical improvements, Gen X is less inclined to relate to younger generations.